 To address panhandling and homelessness on Center City sidewalks, the CCD funds and deploys innovative outreach efforts, the Ambassadors of Hope, a unique partnership with Project HOME and the Philadelphia Police with strong support from the City of Philadelphia Department of Behavioral Health.
 The CCD launched the effort in 2018, based on the assumption that complex social problems require an interdisciplinary approach.

-Two teams consisting of Project Home outreach workers, a Philadelphia Police Officer from the Central Service Detail, a CSR Homeless Outreach Team member along with a CSR manager with a vehicle available to both teams are covering the entire footprint of the Center City District, Monday through Friday, 8:30 am to 3:30 pm.
-One team patrols the west of Broad St. while the other, the east side, with daily emphasis on recurring gathering locations and engaging with well-known, chronically homeless individuals.
+Two teams each consisting of Project Home outreach workers, a crisis-intervention trained Philadelphia Police Officer from the Central Service Detail, a Community Service Representative (CSR) Homeless Outreach Team member from CCD, along with a CSR manager with a vehicle available to both teams.
+The teams patrol on foot and cover the Center City District’s entire footprint, Monday through Friday, 8:30 a.m. to 3:30 p.m.
+One team patrols west of Broad Street and the other patrols east of Broad, with daily emphasis on engaging with well-known, chronically homeless individuals at recurrent gathering locations.
 The social service and outreach workers initiate each discussion.

-Last year, the 35-week program started on Monday, April 22, 2019 and concluded on Friday, December 13, 2019.
-Through frequent engagement by the trained joint outreach teams, numerous homeless clients accepted services and were transported to service providers geared towards their individual needs, shelter or housing with CCD providing the transportation in about 75% of the cases.
-About 30% of those accepting services were known chronic homeless individuals who have resisted service and placement in the past.
-Those who did not accepted services, but who were observed in violation of the Sidewalk Behavior Ordinance, were instructed by the police officers on the team to cease the behavior and all complied with no citations or code violation notices having been issued.
+Over the past three seasons, through consistent interaction with the Ambassadors of Hope teams, numerous unsheltered clients accept services and are transported to service providers geared toward their individual needs, shelter or housing with CCD providing the transportation in about 75% of the cases.
+About 30% of those accepting services have been chronically homeless individuals who resisted help and placement in the past.
+Those who do not accept services, but continue to engage in problematic behavior, are instructed by the police officers on the team to cease the behavior and all have complied with no citations or code violation notices issued to date.